TristanCreek/Collatz-Conjecture/README.md

 The collatz conjecture is an interesting problem because, although a rather trivial calculation, there is no mathematical proof of convergence.
 It has been experimentally proven that all numbers up to 5\*2^60 do converge, but there is yet a proof that every single number will converge to 1.

-The FPGA board is an interesting platform to expression this problem on due to the growth with each cycle.
-Some numbers grow relatively large, and some numbers take many cycles to converge.
+The FPGA board is an interesting platform to express this problem on due to the potentially large growth with each cycle.
+Some numbers grow relatively large and overflow while some numbers take many cycles to converge without overflowing.
 The FPGA board is a quick and easy way to input a number and see how quickly it converges in real time.

 Examples:
 Input - Cycles Until Convergence - Outcome